Dm0ss/Trackpoint-windows-gestures/README.md

 # Trackpoint-windows-gestures

-Short description
-short code uses to add trackpad window gestures to trackpoint

-README
-Using AutoHotKey just he AHK script i use to add gestures in as i couldnt find any solution elsewhere.
+Short code used to add trackpad window gestures to trackpoint Using AutoHotKey just the AHK script i use to add gestures in as i couldnt find any solution elsewhere.

 Not planning to do anything with this as it works well for me.

+Description
 === Holding Middle BUTTON GESTURES ===

 ON DESKTOP (drag middle button):
 → Right: Next virtual desktop (Win+Ctrl+Right)

 ← Left: Previous virtual desktop (Win+Ctrl+Left)

 ↑ Up: Task View (Win+Tab)

 ↓ Down: Show Desktop (Win+D)

 IN APPLICATIONS (drag middle button):